US College Essay Tips for International Students

 American student-teacher relationships are much less formal than those in many other countries.
 US universities value student-professor discussion, debate, and collaboration.

 Similarly, college application essays are less formal than other kinds of academic writing.
 You should use a conversational yet respectful tone, as if speaking with a teacher or mentor.
 Be honest about your feelings, thoughts, and experiences to connect with the admissions officer.
+To improve the tone of your essay you can use a paraphrasing tool.

 - Firstly, I would like to elaborate on how my family moved from Xizhou to Beijing.